What are header guards?

 Compiler errors:

-error: redefinition of 'const double PI'
+error: redefinition of 'double square(double)'

-error: redefinition of 'const double E'
+error: redefinition of 'double cube(double)'

 Traditional header guards (#ifndef/#define/#endif)